Will our appointments be in person or by video?

 Counselor/Psychotherapist/Therapist: Usually (but not always) a Masters level professional trained in psychotherapy.
 May or may not be registered with a regulatory body (a licence to practice, legislated by the government) but may belong to an association.
 An association does not have the authority to discipline its members like regulatory body does for violations of ethics or other breaches.

-Psychologist: At least a Masters level (to be registered in Alberta) clinician that may be trained in psychological assessments, and will be trained in some form of psychotherapy.
+Psychologist: At least a Masters level and sometimes a PHD level (to be registered in Alberta) clinician that can be trained in psychological assessments, and will be trained in some form of psychotherapy.
 Often their schooling is focused on the person and pathology.
 Also regulated in Alberta as part of the Health Professions Act.

 Registered Psychiatric Nurses and Registered Nurses: Both are regulated professions under the Health Professions Act.
 When working in mental health, they may have engaged in further training to provide therapy and psychosocial interventions.
 Ask about their training and experience!

 Psychiatrist (MD): A medical doctor with a specialization in psychiatry.
 These are the only mental health clinicians which may prescribe medications (please note some health programs allow for specific and limited prescribing abilities for Registered Psychiatric Nurses).
-You must have a referral for an appointment with a psychiatrist, often your primary care physician will provide a referral, if needed.
+You must have a referral for an appointment with a psychiatrist.
+People most often get their referral from ther family doctor.

 Counselor/Psychotherapist/Therapist: Usually (but not always) a Masters level professional trained in psychotherapy.
 May or may not be registered with a regulatory body (a licence to practice, legislated by the government) but may belong to an association.
 An association does not have the authority to discipline its members like regulatory body does for violations of ethics or other breaches.

-Psychologist: At least a Masters level (to be registered in Alberta) clinician that may be trained in psychological assessments, and will be trained in some form of psychotherapy.
+Psychologist: At least a Masters level and sometimes a PHD level (to be registered in Alberta) clinician that can be trained in psychological assessments, and will be trained in some form of psychotherapy.
 Often their schooling is focused on the person and pathology.
 Also regulated in Alberta as part of the Health Professions Act.

 Registered Psychiatric Nurses and Registered Nurses: Both are regulated professions under the Health Professions Act.
 When working in mental health, they may have engaged in further training to provide therapy and psychosocial interventions.
 Ask about their training and experience!

 Psychiatrist (MD): A medical doctor with a specialization in psychiatry.
 These are the only mental health clinicians which may prescribe medications (please note some health programs allow for specific and limited prescribing abilities for Registered Psychiatric Nurses).
-You must have a referral for an appointment with a psychiatrist, often your primary care physician will provide a referral, if needed.
+You must have a referral for an appointment with a psychiatrist.
+People most often get their referral from ther family doctor.